 By the time you have to write a college waitlist letter, you would’ve already written your personal statement and any other supplementary essays required by your selected law schools.
 Much like these other essays, your letter of continued interest can help you stand out as an applicant and humanize your application.

 You should write LOCIs for law schools you were waitlisted for or deferred by that you’re still interested in attending.
 If you have new accomplishments that you’d like the admissions team to know about, you should definitely write a LOCI.

 If you feel as though you weren’t able to express your genuine interest and passion for law in the other components of your application, you should write a LOCI as your final chance to express your interest.

-Now that you know what a letter of continued interest for law school is and when to write one, it’s essential to know how to write one to maximize your chances of gaining admission to law school.
+Now that you know what this letter is and when to write one, it’s essential to know how to write one to maximize your chances of gaining admission to law school.

 To make the process as simple as possible, you can follow this step-by-step guide when writing your LOCI.

 Since the LOCI is purely for your own benefit and can help you get off the waitlist, it’s important you thank the admissions team for taking the time to consider your application.

 There is no need to make this opening long or complicated; a simple thank you for considering my application is all that is required to express your gratitude.

 Whether you were waitlisted or deferred, you should make mention of this at the beginning of your letter.